 Everyone knows that social media marketing is a must-have marketing tactic.
-But, in a tightening economy, big question marks are starting to gather over the true value of social media activity:
+But, in a tightening economy, big question marks about measuring social media ROI are starting to gather over the true value of social media activity:

 - How much revenue did that post bring in?